jwutsetro/nnssl_etro/readme.md

 ## Extending and Contributing
 Due to the lack of established frameworks in the domain of 3D SSL, we are open to code contributions and extensions of the current framework.
-If you are interested in contributing, please refer to the `WIP_Contributing.md` file.